 Effective schools recognize that students who are learning English need additional help such as tutors, buddies, and in some cases, bilingual materials.
-Every effort is made to provide Spanish-speaking buddies (or any other pairing of students who speak the same language other than English) to new students who speak only Spanish.
+Every effort is made to provide Spanish-speaking buddies (or any other pairing of students who speak the same language other than English) to new students who need additional help.
 Their parents need to be made to feel a part of the school as well.
-Personnel in the office and/or the principal speak Spanish and attempt to make school a welcoming place not only for English-speaking families but for speakers of other languages as well.
+Personnel in the office and/or other staff members speak Spanish and attempt to make school a welcoming place not only for English-speaking families but for speakers of other languages as well.
 All school notices are translated into Spanish.